Lesson 2- Training & Field Preparedness

 Training Format & Agenda

-Candidates needing to conduct RREE assessments need to realize that the computer-based training and the formal training are covering the basics.
-In the field, each stream and treatment will be slightly different than what was covered in the training.
-Therefore, working with a team of experienced assessors is advised for the newcomer.
-Experience shows that a person begins to perform confidently and proficiently once they have participated in the completion of 7-10 RREE assessments AFTER attending the training.
+Candidates wanting to conduct WMREE assessments should recognize that the classroom/field training are covering the basics.
+In the field, each wetland and treatment will be slightly different than what was covered.
+Therefore, working with an experienced assessor when possible is advised for the newcomer.
+Experience shows that a person begins to perform confidently and proficiently once they have participated in the completion of 7-10 WMREE assessments AFTER attending the training.

-It is mandatory that anyone signing up for RREE training takes the time to pre-read the protocol and field guide.
-These are available on-line as a PDF document and do not need to be printed.
-If you plan to bring an iPad to training, then load these documents onto your iPad.
-It is also an advantage to familiarize yourself with the checklist (FS1248 in the most current version), which is a set of field cards for recording all your observations and measurements.
-These field cards will be provided at the training, but you should also bring your own blank waterproof note paper (2-4 sheets) in your 6-ring field book for note-taking purposes.
+It is mandatory that anyone signing up for WMREE training takes the time to pre-read the protocol and review the field cards.
+A technical guidance document has also been created to help with the data entry.
+These are all available on-line as PDF documents and it is a good idea to print or load them onto an ipad to carry with you as a reference.
+The field cards are also available as a FileMaker form, which makes calculations easier.
+If you plan to bring an iPad to training, be sure to load FileMaker GO and the newest version of the WMREE form onto your iPad.
+Extra field cards will be provided at the training, but you should also bring your own blank waterproof note paper in your 6-ring field book for note-taking purposes.

-Equipment you will require to conduct RREE field work (and training):
+Equipment you will require to conduct WMREE field work (and training):

-District FREP Kit: During training you will be introduced to the field skills required of the evaluator.
-There is a variety of field equipment that will be useful to bring to training.
-Each District has a FREP ‘kit’ with all the tools required for any and all resource assessments.
+District FREP Kit: During training you will be introduced to the field skills required for the evaluation.
+There is a variety of field equipment that will be useful to bring to training along with your protocol and field cards.
+Each District should have a FREP ‘kit’ with the basic tools required for any and all resource assessments.

-Personal Field Gear: The most useful equipment EACH member of an evaluation team should bring to training is a 6-ring field notebook (with blank waterproof note paper), pencil, permanent felt mark, roll of flagging tape, a 3m carpenter tape and a pocket calculator.
-Each district team is required to have a FREP pH/temperature gauge, a clinometer and a FREP standard benthic invertebrate dip net and white tray.
-Additionally, each team will need a 20m tape (nylon eslon or steel logger’s tape).
+Personal Field Gear: The most useful equipment EACH member of an evaluation team should bring to training is a 6-ring field notebook (with blank waterproof note paper), pencil, permanent felt mark, roll of flagging tape, a 3m carpenter tape, a pocket calculator, compass, and a camera.
+Each district team should also have a 50 m rotary tape or hip chain, GPS, plant identification field resource books (including invasive plants) and soil auger OR small shovel.

 Bag lunch & refreshments: In addition to the above equipment, each person will need to bring a bagged lunch, refreshments, and snacks.

 Layered Clothing, Footwear & Miscellaneous: Persons must dress appropriately for the field work.
 Layered clothing is essential, as dictated by the weather, but should include a long-sleeved shirt/jacket and full-legged pants.
-Footwear must include tall rubber boots or rubber caulk boots as a minimum because you will be in the stream to take various measurements.
-For field work, at least one team member should bring a pair of hip-waders and/or chest waders.
-If the water levels are high or flows are swift, anyone wearing chest waders should also bring a certified PFD in good working order – although if conditions are such then the assessment should really be delayed until the water levels are low and safer!
+Footwear must include tall rubber boots as a minimum because you will be in the wetland to take various measurements.
+At least one team member should bring a pair of hip-waders and/or chest waders.
 Also remember to bring insect repellent (season dependent), hi-vis field vest and hard hat.

-Once you have decided to book a field day to conduct RREE assessments there are a few steps to take in preparation to making this day successful.
+Once you have decided to book a field day to conduct WMREE assessments there are a few steps to take in preparation to making this day successful.

-Reserve a vehicle from your fleet, preferably with 4x4 capability and with sufficient seats for the number of persons joining you.
+Reserve a vehicle from your fleet, preferably with 4x4 capability.
 On the field day, you will need to conduct a pre-trip vehicle inspection; this is going to take you several minutes, so plan to arrive a bit earlier than the agreed departure time.
 Be sure to check the vehicle for a spare tire, jack and lug wrench, radio with required channels and first aid kit.